 If you have suffered major injuries and expect to undergo ongoing treatment, it would be in your best interest to file a personal injury lawsuit, as opposed to an insurance claim.
 This is because, with a personal injury lawsuit, you can seek compensation for future medical expenses as well.
 If you have been injured in a car accident and have not filed a personal injury lawsuit, please contact an experienced Orange County car accident lawyer right away to assess your options.

-If you or a loved one has been injured in a car accident, it is important that you seek the counsel and guidance of an experienced Orange County car accident lawyer who will remain on your side, fight for your rights and help you recover maximum compensation for your injuries, damages and losses.
-Call the Law Offices of Timothy J. Ryan at 714-898-4444 for a free, comprehensive and confidential consultation.
+If you or a loved one has been injured in a car accident, it is important that you seek the counsel and guidance from someone who will remain on your side, fight for your rights and help you recover maximum compensation for your injuries, damages and losses.
+Call Timothy J. Ryan & Associates Personal Injury Lawyers at 714-898-4444 for a free, comprehensive, and confidential consultation.